Ransomware attacks could reach ‘pandemic’ proportions. What to know after the pipeline hack.

 Hacker gangs can demand any sum of money they believe a company or government will pay to get back online.

-FBI special agent Jonathan Holmes said at a CISA cybersecurity summit last year that ransomware attacks began to pop up almost a decade ago.
+FBI Special Agent Jonathan Holmes said at a CISA cybersecurity summit last year that ransomware attacks began to pop up almost a decade ago.

 “Back in 2013, only your one computer would be affected by ransomware.
 Fast forward to 2015 — we began to see ransomware actors targeting enterprise computer networks,” Holmes said.